apache/metron/metron-interface/metron-rest/README.md

 ### LDAP

 Metron REST can be configured to use LDAP for authentication and roles.
-Configuration can be performed via Ambari in the "Security" tab.
+Use the following steps to enable LDAP.

+1. In Ambari, go to Metron > Config > Security > Roles

+    * Set "User Role Name" to the name of the role at the authentication provider that provides user level access to Metron.

+    * Set "Admin Role Name" to the name of the role at the authentication provider that provides administrative access to Metron.

+1. In Ambari, go to Metron > Config > Security > LDAP

+    * Turn on LDAP using the toggle.

+    * Set "LDAP URL" to your LDAP instance.
+For example, `ldap://<host>:<port>`.

+    * Set "Bind User" to the name of the bind user.
+For example, `cn=admin,dc=apache,dc=org`.

+    * Set the "Bind User Password"

+    * Other fields may be required depending on your LDAP configuration.

+1. Save the changes and restart the required services.

-Configuration will default to matching Knox's Demo LDAP for convenience.
+By default, configuration will default to matching Knox's Demo LDAP for convenience.
 This should only be used for development purposes.
 Manual instructions for setting up demo LDAP and finalizing configuration (e.g. setting up the user LDIF file) can be found in the [Development README](../../metron-deployment/development/README.md#knox-demo-ldap).

 #### LDAPS

 There is configuration to provide a path to a truststore with SSL certificates and provide a password.
 Users should import certificates as needed to appropriate truststores.
 An example of doing this is:
 ```
 keytool -import -alias <alias> -file <certificate> -keystore <keystore_file> -storepass <password>